-The three CLTC libraries (Banz, Port Moresby and Lae) have a total of over 50,000 books and journals.
-The library subscribes to over 40 journals.
+The three CLTC libraries (Banz, Port Moresby and Lae) have a total of over 50,000 books.
+The library currently subscribes to 25 journals and has 8,000 issues.
 In addition to English theological books, there are books in Tok Pisin, and books on PNG.
 Of special interest to historians is the collection on early missions in the Pacific (especially Melanesia), with many books donated by the former Principal, Dr. John Hitchen.